jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 An arrangement of the Software Defined HPC (SDHPC) framework to route users to distinct cluster environments based on their user identity and group membership.
 Group A web and ssh connections are routed to the login and OOD nodes of Cluster A and group B connections are routed to the logig and OOD nodes of Cluster B.
 ```

-The SDHPC framework provides features that enable a variety of operational and service development scenarios.
-We introduced SDHPC to maintain stable HTTP and SSH endpoint definitions for users during a multi-phase migration of HPC services in our RCS.

 The SDHPC framework was developed in response to a confluence of events.
 We were faced with vendor relationship changes, product licensing changes, product lifecycle transitions, data center power constraints, storage demand growth, and the general financial constraint of operating within annual budget cycles [@carlz-at-us.ibm.com2020; @Sedlmayer2020].

-The GPFS high-performance storage for the HPC service needed to move to the latest supported version.
+The GPFS high-performance storage for the HPC service needed to be upgraded to the latest supported version.
 This required moving petabytes of data to a new GPFS implementation from a new vendor.
 The new GPFS implementation tiers inactive files to a capacity tier implmented with Cephfs.
 This cost-effective design provides a unified file namespace for HPC applications, maximizes GPFS performance for active analyses, and maximizes capacity to retain data.

-Power constraints in the on-campus data center drove decisions to consolidate all RCS compute resources, including the HPC compute and associated GPFS performance tier, in newly available high-powered racks at a nearby commercial data center @DcbloxHDcolo.
+Power constraints in the on-campus data center drove decisions to consolidate all RCS compute resources in newly available high-powered racks at a nearby commercial data center @DcbloxHDcolo.
+The compute resources include the HPC batch compute and its associated GPFS performance tier, VM cloud compute services, and container compute services.
-The facility provides sufficient power for planned growth of RCS compute capacity.
+The new facility provides sufficient power for planned growth of all RCS compute capacity.
 The facility is integrated with the on-campus data center using dark fiber provided by the University of Alabama System Regional Optical Network (UASRON).
-This configuration allows the on campus data center to continue hosting RCS Ceph storage and the peering points for campus and R&D network.
+This configuration allows the on campus data center to continue hosting RCS Ceph storage and to provide the peering points for campus and R&D networks.

 The SDHPC framework helps navigate complex requirements.
 [Figure %s](#ab_cluster) highlights the HPC storage and data center migration use-case that drove its development.